Frequently Asked Questions

 Room assignment information packets are emailed out from mid-July through early August for the fall semester and between mid-December through early January for the spring semester.
 In order to receive a room assignment, you must complete your FAFSA (if applicable) and any other paperwork that Financial Aid has requested from you and register full-time for fall classes.

 For Fall 2021, students will participate in an extended move in from August 21 through August 29.
 For Spring 2022 move in, students will participate in phased move in from January 15 through January 23.
 Residents will make move in appointments to limit the number of residents moving in each day and time block.
 Check your Trinity email for your room assignment and move in information.

 Can I request an exemption from the meal plan?

 You may discuss an exemption from the meal plan through the Health and Wellness Center, Main Hall 4th Floor.
 Exemptions are granted based on a verified medical or religious necessity.
 Documentation will be required in order to be considered.
-All requests must be submitted by August 15th, and finalized by August 30 for Fall semester; and submitted by January 3 and finalized by January 24 for Spring semester.
+All requests must be submitted by August 1st, 2021, and finalized by August 30 for Fall semester; and submitted by January 3 and finalized by January 24 for Spring semester.

 What if I don’t get along with my roommate?

 The best way to get off on the right foot and minimize conflicts is to be positive, keep an open mind and understand great roommates DO NOT have to be best friends!

 When placing residents together, we are looking to pair students who can maintain civility and respect based on some basic lifestyle similarities.
 After move-in, your Resident Coordinator (RC) will help you begin your living relationship with a guided discussion on what makes you and your roommate comfortable.
 After the discussion, you and your roommate will complete a roommate agreement that your RC will keep on file in case further discussion becomes necessary.